psf/pyperf/doc/run_benchmark.rst

 How to get reproductible benchmark results
 ==========================================

-Getting stable and reliable benchark results requires to tune the system and to analyze manually results to adjust :ref:`benchmark parameters <loops>`.
+Getting stable and reliable benchmark results requires to tune the system and to analyze manually results to adjust :ref:`benchmark parameters <loops>`.
 The first goal is to avoid :ref:`outliers <outlier>` only caused by other "noisy" applications, and not the benchmark itself.